SAEs, SUSARs and SADEs

 An SAE that occurs during research with a medicinal product is a SAR if there is a certain degree of probability that the SAE is a harmful and undesired reaction to the investigational medicinal product, regardless of the administered dose.
 If the SAR is unexpected it is called a SUSAR.
 In this case ‘unexpected’ means that the nature and severity of the SAR do not match with the reference safety information (RSI) as included in the SPC text or Investigator’s Brochure.

 SUSARs have to be reported to the reviewing MREC from the moment the dossier is submitted.
-This can be foreign SUSARs or SUSARs from the same medicinal product that occurred in a different study by the same sponsor.
+This can be foreign SUSARs or SUSARs from the same medicinal product that occurred in a different study by the same sponsor if this information may have consequences for the safety of the research subjects in the study that is submitted for review.

 An SAE that occurs during research with a medical device may be a SADE.
 SADE is the abbreviation for Serious Adverse Device Effect.